Laboratory glassware: Modern era

-Many glasses that were produced in bulk in the 1830's would quickly become unclear and dirty because of the low quality glass being used.
+Many glasses that were produced in bulk in the 1830s would quickly become unclear and dirty because of the low quality glass being used.

 During the 19th century, more chemists began to recognize the importance of glassware due to its transparency, and the ability to control the conditions of experiments.
 Jöns Jacob Berzelius, who invented the test tube, and Michael Faraday both contributed to the rise of chemical glassblowing.
 Faraday published Chemical Manipulation in 1827 which detailed the process for creating many types of small tube glassware and some experimental techniques for tube chemistry.
 Berzelius wrote a similar textbook titled Chemical Operations and Apparatus which provided a variety of chemical glassblowing techniques.
-The rise of this chemical glassblowing widened the availability of chemical experimentation and led to a shift towards the dominate use of glassware in laboratories.
+The rise of this chemical glassblowing widened the availability of chemical experimentation and led to a shift towards the dominant use of glassware in laboratories.
 With the emergence of glassware in laboratories, the need for organization and standards arose.
 The Prussian Society for the Advancement of Industry was one of the earliest organizations to support the collaborative improvement of the quality of glass used.

-Most laboratory glassware was manufactured in Germany up until the start of World War I. Before World War I, glass producers in the United States had difficulty competing with German laboratory glassware manufacturers because laboratory glassware was classified as educational material and was not subject to an import tax.
+Following the development of borosilicate glass by Otto Schott in the late 19th century, most laboratory glassware was manufactured in Germany up until the start of World War I. Before World War I, glass producers in the United States had difficulty competing with German laboratory glassware manufacturers because laboratory glassware was classified as educational material and was not subject to an import tax.
 During World War I, the supply of laboratory glassware to the United States was cut off.

-In 1915 Corning Glassworks developed borosilicate glass, introduced under the name Pyrex, and was a boon to the war effort in the United States.
-Though after the war, many laboratories turned back to imports, research into better glassware flourished.
-Glassware became more immune to thermal shock while maintaining chemical inertness.
-Further important technologies impacting the development of laboratory glassware included the development of polytetrafluoroethylene, a corrosion resistant material, and a drop in price to the point laboratory glassware is, in some cases, more economical to throw away than to re-use.
+In 1915 Corning Glassworks developed their own borosilicate glass, introduced under the name Pyrex.
+This was a boon to the war effort in the United States.
+Though many laboratories turned back to imports after the war ended, research into better glassware flourished.
+Glassware became more resistant to thermal shock while maintaining chemical inertness.

+During the 1920s efforts to standardise the dimensions of laboratory glassware began, particularly for ground glass joints, with some manufacturer specific standardisation beginning to occur around this time.
+Commercial standards began development around 1930, allowing the compatibility of joints between different manufacturers for the first time, along with other features.
+This quickly led to the high degree of standardisation and modularity seen in modern glassware.